 Different fabrication models

-Over the last few years, we have experimented with a number of techniques to create our objects using textile pulp.
+Over the last few years, we have experimented with a number of techniques to create objects using our textile pulp.
 Some require state-of-the-art equipment, others are traditional or handmade.
 Rather than choosing just one way of doing things, we've concluded that the best thing for us would be to implement several techniques that meet different manufacturing needs.
 In fact, these processes mirror our garment production.
 Some of the pieces we make are sewn one at a time, in a traditional way, others in small batches, and some, like our basics, in manufacturing conditions where the volume is greater.
-These three production methods (one-offs, small exclusive productions and mass production) will be used to make different types of products as part of this textile circularity project.
+These three production methods (one-offs, small exclusive productions and mass production) will be used to make different types of products as part of our textile circularity project.

 Artistic exploration